It's important to have an enclosure in your home where you can keep your bunny safely when you are at work or at night or when they are unsupervised.

-Although you can buy bunny cages in pet stores many people find their bunnies outgrow these spaces and then choose to expand them more into an enclosed area.
+Although you can buy bunny cages in pet stores, many people find their bunnies outgrow these spaces and then choose to expand them into an enclosed area.
 This gives their bunnies space to binky about and leaves enough room for toys and other essentials like litter trays and hay feeders.

 We also have a guide to how big it should be and ideas for the best flooring to use.

-These come in a pack of large sheets of wire fencing that can be clipped together, look out for ones with a gate built into them which can give you access without having to un-clip or climb over the fence each time you need to pass.
+These come in a pack of large sheets of wire fencing that can be clipped together, look out for ones with a gate built into them which can give you access without having to un-clip or climb over the fence to get in.

 You may want to keep an eye on it at first to see if your bunny can climb out.
-If so, you will need to build the sides up a bit or put a cover over the top.
+If so, you will need to either build the sides up a bit or put a cover over the top.

 There is no limit to the maximum space you can give your bunny and the bigger the better so this really comes down to how much space you can give up in your home.
 You do need to be careful about the minimum space required and you can find some good advice regarding this on the RWAF website.